-Polycystic Ovary Syndrome (PCOS) is the most common endocrine disorder in women of reproductive age, affecting approximately 5-10% of this population.
+Polycystic Ovarian Syndrome (PCOS) is the most common endocrine disorder in women of reproductive age, affecting approximately 5-10% of this population.
 The diagnostic criteria, known as the Rotterdam criteria suggests a diagnosis if 2 or more of the following are present:

 - Oligo-ovulation or Anovulation – Oligo-ovulation is irregular ovulation, which is typically characterized by menstrual cycles longer than 35 days in length.
 Anovulation is the lack of ovulation, and therefore absent menstrual cycles.